 8. Raising Hope

-Raising Hope follows Jimmy Chance (Lucas Neff), a 23-year-old who discovers he shares a child with one-night stand that just so happened to be a convicted serial killer.
+Raising Hope follows Jimmy Chance (Lucas Neff), a 23-year-old who discovers he shares a child from a one-night stand with a woman who just so happened to be a convicted serial killer.
 When she’s sentenced to death, Jimmy is left to raise their daughter, Hope, with help from his eccentric parents and grandmother in this sitcom that embraces the perplexing oddities of life, love, and family.
 The series is available to stream on Hulu.

 9. Workin’ Moms

 This Canadian sitcom follows four working moms who form a strong friendship after meeting at a mommies’ support group.
 Set in Toronto, Workin’ Moms was inspired by the experiences of creator and star Catherine Reitman, who stars as PR executive Kate Foster.
 The series offers a hilarious and modern take on attempting to balance motherhood, career, love, and life.
 You can stream the series on Netflix.

 If you enjoyed the zany locals of Schitt’s Creek, you’ll enjoy the offbeat citizens of Pawnee, Indiana.
 Parks and Recreation follows the misadventures of impassioned government employee Leslie Knope (Amy Poehler) as she strives for the betterment of her town.
 With its ongoing gags and lovable characters, this political satire comedy series possesses the same heart and humor that also resides within the small town of Schitt’s Creek.
 The series is available to stream on Netflix and Hulu.